ndiego/wordpress-university-workshop/steps/step-7/readme.md

     } );
 } );
 ```
-2. In the Editor click on the Inserter to add a new block.
+2. In the Editor, click the Inserter to add a new block.
-3. Search for "search" and you should see the new variation.
+3. Search for "search" and see the new variation.
 Insert it into the page.
-4. Save the page and view on the front end.
+4. Save the page and view it on the front end.
-5. Preform a search and see that the URL is querying the `post` post type.
+5. Perform a search and see that the URL is querying the `post` post type.
 ```
 .../?s=wordpress&post_type=post
 ```

 ### 3. Unregister the "YouTube" Embed block variation

-1. In the `block-variations.js` file, add the following to unregister a the "YouTube" variation of the Embed block.
+1. In the `block-variations.js` file, add the following to unregister the "YouTube" variation of the Embed block.
 ```js
 /**
  * Unregister the "YouTube" block variation for Embed blocks.